Understanding pain to manage it

 Back to top

-If you are having pain, it is helpful to find out if your pain is from active inflammation (flare) or not.
 Understanding the causes of your pain will help guide your treatment.
-Your pain management should include a team of health care providers including your family physician (general practitionar) and gastroenterologist.
+Your pain management should include a team of health care providers including your family physician (general practitioner) and gastroenterologist.
 You may also need a pain specialist, psychologist or counsellor, and a dietitian.
-Find out more later in our section on Accessing Pain Specialists
+Find out more later in our section on Accessing Pain Specialists.

 You should also collaborate with your IBD healthcare provider(s), and consider both intestinal sources of pain (e.g., gastritis, enteritis, colitis) and extra-intestinal sources of pain (e.g., mouth sores, inflammation of the joints, skin, and eyes).